samuelsmb/Plot_stocks_with_YahooFinanceAPI/README.md

 # Plot_stocks_with_YahooFinanceAPI
 Plot techincal analysis tools such as RSI, BBI, Best Fit Line, simple moving average and percentage changes on stocks with the Yahoo Finance API and try out some pre-made trading strategies using Python.

+## Requirements:
+Assuming that you have Python and pip installed, run the command pip install -r requirements.txt

+After that, head over to pypi.org to read the documentation and to download the market data from Yahoo!
+Finance API: https://pypi.org/project/yfinance/

 ## The strategies:

 ### TestLinearRegression_strats: